 Did you know that some buildings are designed with people's health and wellness in mind?
 WELL-certified buildings have been designed for just that purpose.
 This evidence-based certification process measures the performance of those features of a building that affect our health and well-being.

 The mission of the International WELL Building Institute™ (IWBI) is to improve the way buildings are designed and built.
 WELL is certified by the Green Business Certification Incorporation (GBCI)—the same agency that oversees LEED.
 Some of the features that the IWBI measures and monitors include those that affect the air, water, light, and comfort of the humans inside.
 WELL certification ensures that those buildings will improve our fitness, nutrition, and sleep patterns.
 In turn, those improvements will have a positive effect on our mood.

 There are over one hundred WELL features that each address a different issue that can affect the occupants of a building.
 Many either match existing standards or support positive lifestyle changes.
 Performance-based standards emphasize how well a project meets its goal, while descriptive standards require specific measures to be taken along the way.
 Precondition Features form the minimum baseline; Optimization Features are optional and determine how far above the baseline a project reaches.

 Recycled and reclaimed wood is not just pleasing to the eye and nose.
 It also qualifies for LEED credits and is an important component of WELL projects.
-Contact us to find out more about our reclaimed Wyoming snow fence wood and how it can benefit your next project.
+Reclaimed wood from Wyoming snow fence is a wonderful biophilic material for your next project.